checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/importing-traces/troubleshooting-missing-spans.md

                exporters: [otlp/checkly]
       ```

 #### Exporting directly from your Application's code

-      Confirm the environment variables use the right endpoint and authorization:
+   Confirm your environment variables use the correct endpoint and authorization:

       ```bash
       OTEL_EXPORTER_OTLP_HEADERS="authorization=<your-api-key>"